-Enable Check this box to allow your camera to connect to your network wirelessly.
-Wireless:
+Enable Check this box to allow your camera to connect to your network Wireless: wirelessly.

-SSID: Enter the network name (SSID) of the wireless network you want to connect to.
-You can also click the Site Survey button below to choose an available network and fill in settings automatically.

-Channel: If you are using Ad-Hoc as your connection mode, select the same channel that is being used by your wireless network.

-ConnectionMode: Select the connection mode used by your wireless network.
+- SSID: Enter the network name (SSID) of the wireless network you want to connect to.
+You can also click the Site Survey button below to choose an available network and fill in settings automatically. - Channel: If you are using Ad-Hoc as your connection mode, select the same channel that is being used by your wireless network. - Connection Select the connection mode used by your wireless network.
 In most cases, you should select Infrastructure.
-Ad-Hoc is only used if your camera is directly connecting to another PC or device without the use of a router or access point.

-Site Survey: Clicking this button will allow you to select an available wireless network to connect to, and will fill in the necessary settings for you.

-Wireless Select the wireless security mode used by your wireless network.
+Ad-Hoc is only used if your camera is directly connecting to another PC or device without the use of a router or access point. - Site Survey: Clicking this button will allow you to select an available wireless network to connect to, and will fill in the necessary settings for you. - Wireless Select the wireless security mode used by your wireless network.
 If you select WEP or WPA-PSK/WPA2-PSK, enter the password for your wireless network in the text box that appears.

-Extender Setup

-This section allows you to setup and configure the Extender Mode feature of your camera.
-Extender Mode allows your camera to extend the range of your existing wireless network by repeating the signal it receives.
-You can choose to use the same network name and settings as your existing wireless network, or you can create a new one.

-Enable Check this box to enable Extender Mode.

-Extender Mode:

-Host Wireless This shows the name of the Host wireless network that the camera is Network Name: connected to and will extend.

-Wireless Network Name (SSID):

-Extended Select an option:

-- Same as Host Wireless Network Name: Your extended network will use the same name and settings as your Host network.
-Your devices can use the same wireless information to connect to both the Host and Extended networks. - Create a New Wireless Network Name: This allows you to manually set the name and security used for the extended network.
-You will need to add this information for each wireless device that connects to this Extended network.

-Clients Allowed to Connect:

-Maximum Set the maximum number of clients that are allowed to connect to the extended network.

-Security Mode: If you choose to Create a New Wireless Network Name, you can set your wireless security options here.

-- None No wireless encryption will be enabled.
-All data sent over the wireless connection could be viewed by third parties. - WEP WEP is the simplest form of wireless encryption, and should only be used if you devices do not support WPA/WPA2 encryption. - WPA/WPA2 This is currently the most advanced encryption method.
-Enter a Pre-shared Key (PSK/password) in the text box provided.
-Wireless clients will require this password in order to access your extended network.